JellyBookOrg/JellyBook/README.md

  - I want to improve the UI on the main menu screne and have a progress bar on already read books
  - Eat hot chip!

+## Known Issues
+ - You cannot use a Self Signed SSL Cert with it.
+You may only use HTTP or a Trusted SSL Cert.

 ## Contact Me
  - Discord: `kmp3e#9430`
  - Matrix: `@kmp3e:matrix.org`